Moduli of stable maps with fields: Introduction

-This idea can be formalized in term of the virtual fundamental classes introduced in \cite{li1998virtual} and \cite{BF}, as conjectured by D. A. Cox, S. Katz and W.-P. Lee \cite{conj} and proved by B. Kim, A. Kresch and T. Pantev in \cite{KKP}.
-The conjecture states that if $Z=\{s=0\}\subset X$ are smooth projective varieties with $s$ a regular section of a convex vector bundle $E$ on $X$, then the genus 0 Gromov--Witten invariants of $Z$ can be obtained from those of $X$ by computing the Euler class of a vector bundle derived from $E$.
-More precisely, the statement is in the form of a relation between the virtual fundamental classes on the moduli spaces of stable maps:
+The Quantum Lefschetz (QL) principle, as conjectured by Cox--Katz--Lee \cite{conj} and proved by Kim--Kresch-- Pantev in \cite{KKP}, is a statement about the functoriality of virtual fundamental classes.
+Let $Z=\{s=0\}\subset X$ be smooth projective varieties with $s$ a regular section of a convex vector bundle $E$ on $X$, that is one for which $H^1(C,f^*E)=0$ for any $f:C\to X$ for any genus 0 stable map, then the $g=0$ Gromov--Witten invariants of $Z$ can be obtained from those of $X$ by computing the Euler class of a vector bundle derived from $E$.
+More precisely:

 The bundle $\ccV_{\beta,n}$ on $\overline{\ccM}_{0,n}(X,d)$ is obtained by pulling back $E$ through the universal evaluation map $ev_{n+1}: \overline{\ccM}_{0,n+1}(X,\beta)\to X$ and pushing it forward by the forgetful morphism $\pi_{n+1}:\overline{\ccM}_{0,n+1}(X,\beta)\to \overline{\ccM}_{0,n}(X,\beta)$.